Hmekus/RockPaperScissors/README.md

+#RockPaperScissors

-#This is Rock Paper Scissors game, from exercise of The Odin Project.
+This is Rock Paper Scissors game, from exercise of The Odin Project.